 KMC is like a mini military base with many of the usual recreation and sports facilities, including a fitness center, tennis and basketball courts, a bowling alley, and a Recreation Lodge with pool tables and arcade games.

 We rented mountain bikes ($5/hour) through the Recreation Lodge, and they were the perfect way to explore the various lookouts along the Crater Rim Trail.
 You can ride non-motorized bikes on any trail in the Park.

-One feature of KMC that is different from a regular military base is that many of the services are available to the general public, including all eateries, the bowling alley, and equipment rentals.
+One feature of KMC that is different from a regular military post is that many of the services are available to the general public, including all eateries, the bowling alley, and equipment rentals.

 The 10-Pin Grill at the bowling alley has Park-renowned food at old-school military prices.
 Many of the civilians who work in the Park come here for a mix of hamburgers, grilled sandwiches, and fries, plus Hawaiian favorites.